adeeconometrics/MLFromScratch/README.md

 # ML From Scratch

-This repository contains a collection of ML model implementations that should only depends on `numpy`.
+This repository contains a collection of ML model implementations that only depends on `numpy`.